andyl/rfxi/README.md

 # Rfxi

-Rfxi - Rfx Interface - A user interface and APIs for [Rfx](https://github.com/andyl/rfx).
+Rfxi / Rfx Interface - A user interface and APIs for [Rfx](https://github.com/andyl/rfx).

-Rfxi can be used interactively, and can interoperate with standalone processes like scripts, editors, and dev tools.
+Rfxi can be used interactively, and can interoperate with standalone apps, editors, and dev tools.

 Rfxi provides:

 - a CLI and a Webapp
 - Server APIs via Popen3, Rest/JSON and Websocket